 Name: Isabelle Schoelcher

 How did I get into the Eurovision Song Contest?

 Being very into languages, music and theatre, it was inevitable that I would eventually be drawn to Eurovision.
 Growing up largely outside Europe however meant that I barely knew the contest existed until my 20s, when I settled in the UK and annual Grand Final parties became a fixture of my social calendar.
 I was a decidedly casual spectator for the best part of a decade, content to enjoy the heady mixture of silly and sublime for one night each year in the company of friends.
 In 2013, I found myself watching alone, decided to live-tweet the show for the first time, and scratched the surface of the online community.
 It felt magical how the event could bring strangers together from all over the world to laugh, weep and gush giddily about live art.
 Still, it would be a few more years before I started to take Eurovision seriously.

 At what point did I consider myself a “Eurofan”?

-2014.
-Conchita Wurst.
-Seeing an Austrian drag queen not only deliver a gorgeous performance on that huge platform, but be embraced and celebrated by so much of Europe for it, was life-changing for this baby queer.
+2014: Conchita Wurst.
+Seeing a genderfuck drag artist not only deliver a gorgeous performance on that huge platform, but be embraced and celebrated by so much of Europe for it, was life-changing for this baby queer.
 That was the moment I recognised the power of Eurovision to spark meaningful conversations and alter people’s perspectives through songwriting and spectacle.